Athozs/hass-additional-ca/.github/ISSUE_TEMPLATE/issue-report.md

 ---
 name: Issue report
-about: Create a report to help us improve
+about: Use this issue report if you face a problem with Additional CA integration for Home Assistant.
 title: ''
 labels: ''
 assignees: ''